Beaverton Transit Center: History

 In 1993, TriMet began construction of the Westside MAX extension.
 During planning, Beaverton officials declined to build a park and ride near the transit center, stating that one of the goals of the light rail project was to reduce auto congestion in central Beaverton.
 The transit center's MAX platforms opened on September 12, 1998, at the same time as most of the extension.
 Between 1998 and 2001, TriMet operated only one MAX service, which ran the entire length of existing tracks from Hillsboro through downtown Portland to Gresham.
 That service was renamed the Blue Line in 2001 following the completion of the Airport MAX project, which introduced the Red Line to Portland International Airport.
 Originally, westbound Red Line trains only ran up to the Library and Galleria stations in downtown Portland, where they turned around at the 11th Avenue loop tracks.
-On September 1, 2003, TriMet extended Red Line service up to Beaverton Transit Center, its present western terminus.
+On September 1, 2003, TriMet extended Red Line service up to Beaverton Transit Center.

 Proposals for connecting Beaverton and Wilsonville by commuter rail emerged in 1996.
 The committee studying the rail plan examined two options for the line's northern terminus: Beaverton Transit Center and Merlo Road/Southwest 158th Avenue station.
 A revised plan selected a shorter route to Beaverton Transit Center in 2000.
 After several years of delays due to a lack of funding, a platform for the WES Commuter Rail line began construction at the southern end of the transit center in 2006.
 Regular service on the WES line commenced on February 2, 2009.

 In March 2011, TriMet began construction of one of two bike-and-ride facilities at Beaverton Transit Center (the other at Gresham Central Transit Center), its second after the first facility built at Sunset Transit Center.
 The Beaverton Transit Center bike and ride opened the following July with 100 spaces for bicycles, at the time the largest in the TriMet system and the Pacific Northwest.

 In August 2022, TriMet received a $5.6 million grant from the Federal Transit Administration to upgrade Beaverton Transit Center.
 Construction is expected to begin in 2025.